zhuxr11/dictionary-encoding-tree-R/README.md

 }
 ```

-Then we test the function with some imputs.
+Then, we test the function with some inputs.

 ``` r
 # Define encoding digits and dictionary (a-y)